NickGrunert/master-thesis/modules/03_truth_compare.typ

     This section was originally structured in a way such that all theoretical explanations were to be done beforehand, before the results are combined and explained together.
     However, this approach was deemed not practical, as in reality each approach was thought of and tested, before analyzing the results.
-    Each approach was created by taking the learnings from the previous approach into account and trying to improve upon it.
+    Each approach was created by taking the learnings from the previous approach into account and trying to improve upon it with regards to the previous approaches' results.
-    Especially the final approach is a clear derivation developed from the previous approaches' results.
     Therefore, the following sections about by which metric the algorithm came to be evaluated each of the metrics will be eplained, example results will be shown and the lessons learned will directly be discussed.

     The example images used in the following sections are all taken from the same three example houses, meaning that the result of @fig:truth_compare:metrics:a is the same as the result of @fig:truth_compare:pearson:a and @fig:truth_compare:correlation:a, just taking different metrics into account build on @fig:truth_compare:examples:a.